 Each year a cancer survivor is selected as the honorary chair of Champions of Hope.
-The 2019 Sandi McCool Champions of Hope Honorees were Christi Peterson & Al Stefin.
+The 2020 Champions of Hope Honorees are Christi Peterson & Al Stefin.
 Previous chairwomen include Sandi McCool (inaugural chair and event inspiration), Kelli Cundith, Kelli Hall and Franzie Bondy.

 On November 23, 2011, Sandi lost her seven-year battle with breast cancer.
 Sandi will always remain the inspiration and driving force behind Champions of Hope.
-And in 2012, as a tribute to her legacy, the event was change to The Sandi McCool Champions of Hope.
+In 2012, as a tribute to her legacy, the event was named The Sandi McCool Champions of Hope.
 Since its inaugural year (2008) Sandi’s vision continues to grow and to date Champions of Hope has raised more than one million dollars in support of breast cancer awareness, early detection and intervention services.

 In 2018, as a further tribute to Sandi’s legacy, the Southeast Health Foundation Board of Trustees expanded the scope of cancer services that the event funds would support.
 On October 20, 2018, the Wiregrass community rallied to support the first Champions of Hope to celebrate all cancer survivors and previvors affected in the region.